SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 Beside that, you can request several context specific data, which will be shown in the "Output" area in the lower right of the "Race Center" window.

+  1. Strategy Summary

+     This report will display the details of a currently loaded race strategy.
+See the next section for details.

+  2. Plan Summary

+     The Plan Summary show the details of the stint plan, which had been derived from the strategy or was entered manually.
+See the section [Session & Stint planning](*) for the details.

-  1. Details of a selected stint
+  3. Details of a selected stint

      This will give you an overview over the stint, the driven laps, as well as performance figures for the driver.
 Please select a stint in the list of stints to generate this report.

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%208.JPG)

-  2. Details for a given lap
+  4. Details for a given lap

      When you select a lap in the *Laps* tab, you will get a detailed table of the standings and the gaps to the cars in front of and behind the drivers car, as well as to the leader.

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%209.JPG)

-  3. Driver Statistics
+  5. Driver Statistics

      You can generate a special report for all active drivers the team with detailed information about their stints as well as their individual performance figures (potential, race craft, pace, consistency and car control).
-Choose the "Driver Statistics" command from the "Data" menu to generate this report.
+Choose the "Driver Statistics" command from the "Session" menu to generate this report.

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%2010.JPG) ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%2012.JPG)

-  4. Race Summary
+  6. Race Summary

      This report is usefull by the end of a race to create a document to be stored away in the archive.
 It contains data on all stints and drivers.
-This report can be created using the "Race Summary" command from the "Data" menu.
+This report can be created using the "Race Summary" command from the "Session" menu.

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%2011.JPG)

-  5. Strategy Summary

-     This report will display the details of a currently loaded race strategy.
-See the next section for details.

 All these report documents are HTML-based and can be saved or printed using the context menu when right-clicking into the output area.